Is my driver's license suspended?

 Whatever happens at the hearing will not directly effect the criminal side of your case.
 If you prevail at the hearing, your criminal charge will still exist.
 The two matters are completely separate and distinct.

 Only a small percentage of people who are eligable to have a DMV hearing take advantage of it.
 That is unfortunate.
 Remember, your hearing request must be recieved by 4:59 p.m. on the 10th day following your arrest.
 If you need help filing for the hearing, call.
-We would be happy to help.
-Call us.
+I would be happy to help.

 Is DUII a criminal charge?